pradhyumnaag30/Wave-Energy-Farm/readme.md

 ### **Why These Features Are Useful**

-These features give the model direct information about the **geometry** and **relative positioning** of WECs—both of which strongly influence power absorption.
+These physics-informed features encode the **spatial structure**, **relative spacing**, and **interaction-relevant geometry** of the WEC array—factors that strongly influence absorbed power.
+They provide the model with physically meaningful relationships that are difficult to infer from raw (x, y) coordinates alone.

-They allow models like LightGBM to learn the underlying structure more effectively than raw coordinates alone.
+Although **CatBoost** achieved the strongest raw predictive performance in the earlier model sweep, its training time scaled poorly as feature dimensionality increased. **LightGBM** offered nearly identical predictive quality while being significantly faster and more memory-efficient, especially when introducing the larger physics-informed feature set.

-LightGBM with these physics-informed features is the **final surrogate model** used for both 49-WEC and 100-WEC datasets.
+For this reason, the physics-informed feature set was trained using LightGBM, which serves as the final surrogate model for both the 49-WEC and 100-WEC datasets.

 ### **Results of Physics-Informed Models**